Evaluation of the Community-Based Environmental Health Promotion Program in Rwanda

-The 150 villages will be divided into three different groups of 50 villages each:
+The evaluation took place among over 8,000 households in 150 villages in the district of Rusizi, in western Rwanda.
+The 150 villages were divided into three different groups of 50 villages each: